DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 Naturally, the cost is varied depending on physical requirements (fibre/copper runs), port speeds (1/10/25/40/100G) and port count; this is applicable to any switch or other tap based deployment.

+## Footnote
+I would advise any tap deployments to be carefully planned, certain topologies, such as multi-stage clos networks do not make good tap targets, both due to the number of links involved and the resulting bandwidth requirements for the TAP infrastructure.

+Depending on your goals, tapping at natural points of congestion, such as the ingress/egress points for your high performance/bandwidth network segments (transit links, firewalls etc), will likely provide highly useful information at a vastly reduce capture complexity.